-Blogging is my favorite content marketing platform by far!
-From powering up your SEO (Search Engine Optimization), building trust with your audience… your blog can do it all.
+Blogging is my favorite one by far!
+From powering up your SEO (Search Engine Optimization) to building trust with your audience… your blog can do it all.
 It is also a mighty fountain from which all your other platforms can feed and grow:

 #3 Social Media

-Social media is the most frictionless platform to get started with.
-However, as a Content Creator, and after years of working with social media professionally, I must say it: Doing it right on social media is hard work and can cost you time and money.
+Social media marketing is the most frictionless strategy to get started with.
+However, as a digital marketing specialist, and after years of working with social media professionally, I must say this: Doing it right on social media is hard work and can cost you tons of time and money.
 But no worries, social media marketing can be very straightforward and still provide great returns regarding brand awareness and building the desired know-like-and-trust factor all brands desperately need.

 Also, a well-engaged audience on social media can make a huge buzz when you launch a new product, service, or marketing campaign… then again, that’s what everyone wants.